-Quality Outreach Heads-Up - JDK23: Re-Specified Subject.getSubject API
+Quality Outreach Heads-up - JDK 23: Re-Specified Subject.getSubject API

 The OpenJDK Quality Group is promoting the testing of FOSS projects with OpenJDK builds as a way to improve the overall quality of the release.
 This heads-up is part of a regular communication sent to the projects involved.
 To learn more about the program, and how-to join, please check here.